- "His name is Shawn Mendes, he's just your average teen idol, except one little difference: he plays guitar."

-- One-Word Title: His first two albums.
+- One-Word Title: All albums but his self-titled.
 Also, "Stitches".

 - The Oner: Many of his Handwritten-era videos used this effect, "Something Big" being the most notable exception.
 "In My Blood" is also one with him lying on the floor while it rains and snows on him.

 - Pretty Boy: Along with Justin Bieber, one of the two prime examples in Canadian pop music today.

 - Shout-Out: Possibly in "In My Blood": "I'm crawling in my skin".